-Your guide has been an Orvis-Endorsed Guide for over a decade and is also a renowned artist whose work is in over 20 museum collections and is regularly featured in national fly-fishing magazines.
-He is the founder and director of a youth fly-fishing program as well as a professor.
-These experiences have made him a wonderful teacher and guide who is passionate about sharing his love for steelhead, fly fishing, and nature.
+Your guide has been an Orvis-Endorsed Guide for around two decades and is also a renowned artist whose work is in over 20 museum collections and is regularly featured in national fly-fishing magazines.
+He is the founder and director of a youth fly-fishing program as well as a distinguished professor.
+These qualifications have made him an interesting and patient teacher and guide who is passionate about sharing his love for steelhead, fly fishing, and nature.

 The terrain we fish varies dramatically from small to medium-sized rivers.
 Decisions on where to fish depend on water condition, the client's skill level, the client's preferences, and the location of steelhead pods.
 We generally drive to our locations and walk down to the creek and wade.
 Sometimes we can just walk out our front door and fish in our backyard for steelhead.
 We have around around 10 steelhead streams of various sizes with in a 25-minute drive from our house.